Nawa, Daraa: Roman and Byzantine periods

 During the Roman and Byzantine periods (1st–7th centuries CE), Nawa, then known as Naveh' or 'Neve,' had a large Jewish population.
 The city is mentioned in ancient Jewish sources such as in the 3rd-century Mosaic of Rehob and the Midrash Rabba under the Hebrew names נוה (Neve) and נינוה (Ninveh).
 Eusebius, a 4th-century Christian scholar, referred to it as Ninveh, describing it as a "city of Jews."
 The city was also noted by the Bordeaux Pilgrim, a Christian traveler who passed through in 333–334 CE, who referred to it as Neve.
 The city's role as a Jewish center is also noted in rabbinic literature, where several sages are said to have come from Neve, including Rabbi Eleazar de-min Ninveh, Rabbi Platia of Naveh, and Rabbi Shila of Naveh.
 Additionally, rabbinic sources mention a group of sages known as the Rabbanan de-Naveh (the rabbis of Naveh), active primarily in the later Talmudic period.
 Numerous basalt architectural elements from the Byzantine period, bearing Jewish symbols—most prominently the menorah—were discovered reused as spolia within Nawa.

 The city is mentioned as 'Neve' in the Antonine Itinerary.
 The bishopric of Neve was a suffragan of Bostra, the metropolitan see of the Arabia Petraea province.
 Two of Neve's bishops are known: Petronius, who attended the Council of Ephesus in 431 and Jobius, who was present at the Council of Chalcedon in 451.
 The Diocese of Neve is noticed in the Notitia episcopatuum of the patriarchate of Antioch in the 6th century ("Échos d'Orient", X, 145).
 Nawa was mentioned by George of Cyprus ("Descriptio orbis romani", ed.
 Heinrich Gelzer, 54) in the 7th century.

 The Hauran was dominated by the Ghassanids, the lead Arab foederati (tribal confederates) of the Byzantines, during the 6th and 7th centuries.
 They had their principal base at Jabiya, in Nawa's immediate vicinity.
 The historians Clive Foss and Irfan Shahid suggested that the Ghassanids left some architectural traces in Nawa, namely an audience chamber in one of the town's ruined palaces (which parallels that of al-Mundhir III outside Resafa) and churches.

 Early Muslim period

 Nawa came under Muslim rule following the decisive Battle of Yarmouk in 636.
 Under the Islamic caliphates of the Rashidun, Umayyads, Abbasids, and Fatimids (7th–11th centuries), Nawa was a part of Jund Dimashq (the military district of Damascus) and the principal city of the Hauran.
 It was destroyed in an earthquake in 749, according to the chronicler Michael the Syrian.
 Al-Mas'udi wrote in 943 that a mosque dedicated to Job was located 5 km from Nawa.
-In 985 the Jerusalemite geographer al-Muqaddasi described Nawa as the principal city of the districts of Bathaniyya (the Hauran plain) and Hawran (the Jabal al-Druze) of Jund Dimashq, and that its land were rich in grain.
+In 985 the Jerusalemite geographer al-Muqaddasi described Nawa as the principal city of the districts of Bathaniyya (the Hauran plain) and Hawran (the Jabal al-Arab) of Jund Dimashq, and that its land were rich in grain.